rpm-software-management/dnf/doc/api_queries.rst

     eq           any         exact match; This is the default if no suffix is specified. glob         string      shell-style wildcard match
-    gt           integer     the actual value is greater than specified gte          integer     the actual value is greater than or qual to specified lt           integer     the actual value is less than specified lte          integer     the actual value is less than or equal to specified neq          any         does not equal
+    gt           integer     the actual value is greater than specified gte          integer     the actual value is greater than or equal to specified lt           integer     the actual value is less than specified lte          integer     the actual value is less than or equal to specified neq          any         does not equal